open-neuromorphic/snn-book/README.md

 # Practical spiking neural networks

 This book is a hands-on introduction to biologically-inspired neural networks *in practice*.
-Reading this book will give you means to **design**, **build**, and **execute** spiking neural networks both **in simulation** and **in hardware**.
+Reading this book will give you means to **design**, **build**, and **execute** Spiking Neural Networks (SNNs) - both **in simulation** and **on hardware**.

 ## What is this about?

-Artificial neural networks can solve tremendously complicated problems.
+Artificial Neural Networks (ANNs) can solve tremendously complicated problems.
-But we know that biology is *much* more expressive and can solve *much* tougher tasks.
+But we know that biology is *much* more **expressive** and can solve *much* tougher tasks.
-They do this by being **both digital and analog** [@Neumann_2012], that is, use neurons that do some internal integration of signals but sends digital, discrete spikes.
+They do this by being **both digital and analog** [@Neumann_2012], that is, use neurons that do some internal integration of signals but send digital, discrete spikes.
-To model that, *spiking* neural networks (SNNs) are used instead of *artificial* neural networks.
+To model that, *spiking* neurons (in SNNs) are used instead of *artificial* neurons (in ANNs).
-SNNs are hard to understand and train.
+SNNs have richer dynamics than ANNs, and are hard to understand and train.
-But they are powerful, fast, and energy efficient.
+But they are powerful, fast, and energy-efficient when deployed on specialized *neuromorphic* hardware.
-This book explains what SNNs are and shows you how to build, train, and run SNNs.
+This book explains what SNNs are and shows you how to build, train, and execute SNNs.

 ## How to read the book